-These pan fried vegan dumplings are the ultimate treat!
-If you've ever been to Chinatown you've undoubtedly seen the stands serving perfectly steamed dumplings (usually with pork.)
-I've recreated this light and fluffy bun as a pan fried vegan treat.
+These vegan momos are the ultimate treat!
+Momos are a type of Tibetan and Nepali dumpling dish that have grown immensely in popularity in the West.
+They can be steamed or fried.
+I've recreated this light and fluffy dumpling as a pan fried vegan treat.
 Serve them up with a side of soy sauce mixed with sriracha and a squeeze of lime juice.

-Pan fried vegan dumplings are not as hard to make as you might think.
+Pan fried vegan momos are not as hard to make as you might think.
 The dough is a simple water, flour and yeast mixture that only needs to rise for 30 minutes.

-While the dough is rising, all you need to do is saute the veggie filling.
-Once the dough has risen, stuff the buns, seal them up and pan fry for a delicious dish that makes a perfect vegan appetizer or light dinner.
+While the dough is rising, all you need to do is saute the veggie momo filling.
+Once the dough has risen, stuff the momos, seal them up and pan fry for a delicious dish that makes a perfect vegan appetizer or light dinner.

 Ready to cook?
 All you'll need is:

-- sesame seeds: You can choose between black or white sesame seeds.
-I've used white for these bao buns as they have a slightly sweeter, nuttier taste than black sesame seeds.
+- Sesame Seeds: You can choose between black or white sesame seeds.
+I've used white for these vegan momos as they have a slightly sweeter, nuttier taste than black sesame seeds.

-- soy sauce: Of course!
-This is what gives your dumplings that salty, umami flavor.
+- Soy Sauce: Of course!
+This is what gives your moms that salty, umami flavor.
 I like a dark, rich soy sauce, but any soy sauce that you have on hand will do the trick.

 - Cabbage: Cabbage is a staple in Chinese cooking.
 I've used white cabbage as its' water content is lower than pak choy keeping your dumplings from getting soggy.